---

 }

-The Native SDK allows the configuration of an HTTP proxy through which requests can be tunneled to our backend.
-This proxy must allow CONNECT requests to establish a proxy connection.
-It can be configured via the following option interface:
+The Native SDK allows the configuration of an `HTTP` (`CONNECT`) or `SOCKS5` proxy through which requests can be tunneled to our backend.
+It can be configured manually via the following option interface:

 sentry_options_t *options = sentry_options_new();